AndresRTejedor/Mold/joss/paper.md

 # Statement of need

+Phase transition and coexistence of phases is present in many physical as well as industrial processes such as freezing, nucleation, casting or welding.
+A profound knowledge of the underlying thermodynamics is fundamental to understand and control such phenomena.
+In particular,

 Interest in the study of the properties of interfaces with solid phases arises from the fact that many physical phenomena (*e.g.*, freezing, nucleation, confinement) and technological processes (*e.g.*, casting, welding, formulation) involving solid phases are governed by the structure and thermodynamics properties of the interface between a solid and other phases.
 Even though the definitions of various interfacial properties have been established a long time ago, starting with the works by Willard Gibbs [@GibbsCollectedWorks], their exact determination in experiments remains very difficult due to the fact that the interface is surrounded by dense bulk phases, as well as to the need for a strict control of the experimental conditions required for precise measurements (*e.g.*, ensuring constant irregularity or porosity in all the samples on which the measurement is carried out).

 Given these difficulties, *in silico* experiments offer a viable way to obtain interfacial properties directly from their definitions in terms of intermolecular interactions, giving access to complete structural and thermodynamic characterisation of the interface.
 One of the fundamental thermodynamic properties of the interface is its excess free energy, which is defined as the amount of reversible work required to create a unit area of the interface between two bulk phases at coexistence conditions.
 Several indirect methods for the determination of this quantity exist, thanks to its link with the rate of nucleation (via, *e.g.*, classical nucleation theory), with contact angles between three or more phases (via, *e.g.*, the Young equation), or with capillary fluctuations of a diffuse interface.
 However, the accuracy of these methods is limited by the approximations inherent to the relevant theories.